Did you know that zucchinis are fruits? Well botanically speaking that is! Just thought I’d start off this recipe with a little fun fact for you. 🙂

 For the Noodles

 - Cut off ends and spiralize!

 You can have the zucchini noodles raw with your homemade pesto sauce and some sliced cherry tomatoes for a wonderful salad.
 Or you can sauté the zucchini noodles with the pesto sauce for a warm noodle dinner!

-Zucchinis are low in saturated fat and sodium, and very low in cholesterol.
+Zucchinis are low in saturated fat and sodium and very low in cholesterol.
 They are a good source of Vitamin A, Thiamin, Niacin, Phosphorus and Copper.
 Did you know that they are actually a good source of protein too?
 Awesome right!?
-And they are a very good source of Dietary Fiber, Vitamin C, Vitamin K, Riboflavin, Vitamin B6, Folate, Magnesium, Potassium and Manganese.
+And they are a very good source of Dietary Fiber, Vitamin C, Vitamin K, Riboflavin, Vitamin B6, Folate, Magnesium, Potassium, and Manganese.

 Interestingly, they are also a source of omega 3 fatty acids!
 One medium sized zucchini has 92.1 mg of Omega-3 fatty acids and 54.9 mg of omega 6 fatty acids!

-That’s a bone healthy fruit right there!
+That’s a bone-healthy fruit right there!

-I hope you enjoy this super simple recipe and get very creative with all different sorts of noodle/sauce variations!
+I hope you enjoy this super simple recipe and get very creative with all the different sorts of noodle/sauce variations!
 Are you a tomato sauce person or a cheesy alfredo?
 Let me know in the comments below!